coderLCJ/Data_structure/README.md

+Date_structure
-This repertory contains some basic operations of data structure.
+This repository contains some basic operations of data structure.